Naser Makarem Shirazi: Women's attendance in stadia

 In the aftermath of an attempt by President Ahmadinejad to allow women to attend soccer matches in stadiums, Makarem issued a fatwa objecting to this.

 Alternatives to stoning

 Makarem's fatwa concerning stoning to death for adultery reads: "In certain circumstances, death by stoning can be replaced by other methods of punishment".

 Smoking

 Makarem issued a fatwa declaring smoking as forbidden (Haram).

 Dogs and pets

 In 2010, he responded to a request inquiring why a dog is considered unclean under shariah despite a lack of any prohibition on keeping dogs as pets in the Quran.
-In his fatwa, he emphasized that under shariah, dogs are indeed considered unclean based upon riwayahs, reliable narrations (hadith) handed down from the Prophet Muhammad and his household.
+In his fatwa, he emphasized that under shariah, dogs are indeed considered unclean based upon riwayahs, reliable narrations (hadith) handed down from the Islamic prophet Muhammad and his household.
 Makarem described the current Iranian inclination toward dogs as "blindly imitating the West"; something that he believes will result in "evil outcomes."

 Iran's Ministry of Culture and Islamic Guidance reacted to this fatwa by banning all advertisements for keeping, buying, and selling pets.